TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

 6. In the *Network* tab, you see the *urls* from which the tool downloads files.
 The list contains a bunch of *javascript files* plus the *binary firmware file* you are after.
 It carries the extension *.bin*:
 7. When you hover over its entry or click it with the right mouse button, you see the full *url* and can open it in a separate browser tab (which essentially downloads it).

 The *firmware files* are **specific** for a given microcontroller type, so if you connected an *ESP32-C3*, you figured out the download url for the *firmware file* that works for this microcontroller type only.
-Simply compare the *url* you figured out with the table of *download urls* I figured out (see above).
-If your *url* matches the one in the table, simply use the *urls* in the table for the microcontroller type you are after.
+Simply compare the *url* you figured out with the table of *download urls* I figured out a while ago (see above).
+If your *url* matches the one in the table, then they apparently haven't changed, and you can simply use the *url* in the table that matches your microcontroller type.

-If the *url* differs from the ones in the table, then meanwhile the *url structure* or *general download location* must have changed.
-In this case, try and adjust the *url* you just figured out and make it point to the *firmware file* for other microcontroller types: replace any instance of the microcontroller type, i.e. **c3**, with the *required type*, i.e. **s2**.
-Note that this type designator may appear more than once in the url.
+If however the *url* differs from the ones in the table, then apparently the *url structure* or *general download location* has changed.
+In this case, simply try and adjust the *url* you just figured out to make it point to the *firmware file* for the microcontroller type you need: replace any instance of microcontroller type, i.e. **c3**, in the *url* you just figured out, with the *required type*, i.e. **s2**.
+Note that the microcontroller type may appear more than once in the url.
 Replace all occurances.
 This way, you get the *url* for the microcontroller you need.

 Maybe there are easier ways to get these files, and possibly they are even part of a public repository.
 I searched for many hours without luck.
 If you find a better way, please leave a comment below.